loccount counts source lines of code (ignoring blank lines and comments) for many, many languages.

 loccount started out as a re-implementation of David A. Wheeler’s sloccount tool in Go, but has since grown a lot more capability.
 It is faster, handles more different languages, can report LLOC as well as SLOC, and can do COCOMO II as well as COCOMO I estimates.
 Because it’s one source file in Go, it is easier to maintain and extend than the multi-file, multi-language implementation of the original.

-The -t option also makes it useful for identifying the origin of alien source files; using it, you can usually get a brief description of any language that appears in a loccount report.
+The -t option also makes it useful for identifying the origin of alien source files; using a Go regular expression against language names and aliases, you can usually get a brief description of any language that appears in a loccount report.
+By default that report is plain text; add -H to emit HTML instead.

 Why use this counter rather than competitors like tokei, scc, or gocloc?